 - iv.
 Disability: A person with a disability is any person who has a physical or mental impairment that substantially limits one or more major life activity; or has a record of such impairment; or is regarded as having such impairment.
 A qualified person with a disability must be able to perform the essential functions of the employment or volunteer position or the academic, athletic, or extra-curricular program, with or without reasonable accommodation.
-Under State of Iowa law, disability includes the condition of a person with a positive human immunedeficiency virus test result, a diagnosis of acquired immune deficiency syndrome, a diagnosis of acquired immune deficiency syndrome-related complex, or any other condition related to acquired immune deficiency syndrome.
+Under State of Iowa law, disability includes the condition of a person with a positive human immune-deficiency virus test result, a diagnosis of acquired immune deficiency syndrome, a diagnosis of acquired immune deficiency syndrome.
 (See Iowa Civil Rights Act, § 216.2) - v.
-Gender Identity: The gender-related identity of a person, regardless of the person's assigned sex at birth.
-(See Iowa Civil Rights Act, § 216.2) - vi.
 Genetic Information: Information about (1) a person's genetic tests, (2) the genetic tests of family members of such a person and/or (3) the manifestation of a disease or disorder in family members of such a person.
-Genetic Information includes, with respect to any individual, any request for, or receipt of, genetic services, or participation in clinical research that includes genetic services by such individual or any family member of such individual. - vii.
-National Origin: A person's (or their ancestors') actual or perceived country or ethnicity of origin. - viii.
-Pregnancy: A person affected by pregnancy, childbirth, or related medical conditions. - ix.
-Race: A person's actual or perceived racial, ethnic, or cultural ancestry or physical characteristics associated with a person's race, such as a person's color, hair, facial features, height, and weight. - x.
+Genetic Information includes, with respect to any individual, any request for, or receipt of, genetic services, or participation in clinical research that includes genetic services by such individual or any family member of such individual. - vi.
+National Origin: A person's (or their ancestors') actual or perceived country or ethnicity of origin. - vii.
+Pregnancy: A person affected by pregnancy, childbirth, or related medical conditions. - viii.
+Race: A person's actual or perceived racial, ethnic, or cultural ancestry or physical characteristics associated with a person's race, such as a person's color, hair, facial features, height, and weight. - ix.
 Religion: Religious beliefs, practices, and observances including those that are theistic in nature, as well as non-theistic moral or ethical beliefs as to what is right and wrong which are sincerely held with the strength of traditional religious views.
-Social, political, or economic philosophies, as well as mere personal preferences, are not "religious" in nature. - xi.
+Social, political, or economic philosophies, as well as mere personal preferences, are not "religious" in nature. - x.
 Sex: A person's biological status of male, female, or intersex, including pregnancy.
-Conduct of a sexual nature is by definition based on sex. - xii.
+Conduct of a sexual nature is by definition based on sex. - xi.
 Sexual Orientation: Actual or perceived heterosexuality, homosexuality, or bisexuality.
 (See Iowa Civil Rights Act, § 216.2)

-xiii.
 Protected U.S. Veterans: Covered Veterans include Disabled Veterans, Special Disabled Veterans, Veterans of the Vietnam Era, Recently Separated Veterans, and other protected Veterans as defined by federal and state law.